benbhall/benbhall.github.io/_posts/2022-10-16-opentelemtry.md

 ## The Vendor-Neutral Proxy

 The star of the show in my opinion, is the **Collector**.
-While most languages have exporters to send telemetry data directly to back-ends, which is fine during development, it is beneficial to offload data quickly to a collector to handle the resource intensive taks, such as:
+While most languages have exporters to send telemetry data directly to back-ends, which is fine during development, it is beneficial to offload data quickly to a collector to handle the resource intensive tasks, such as:

 - Exporting to multiple places
 - Enhancing with metadata